ilmdev0/ilm_dev/content/My Pins/Savonia University of Applied Sciences.md

 4. South-Eastern Finland University of Applied Sciences
 5. Karelia University of Applied Sciences

-I chose to attend [[Savonia University of Applied Sciences]] (Microkatu, Kuopio Campus) for a Bachelor of Engineering in Information Technology, specializing in the Internet of Things (IoT).
+I decided to accept [[Savonia University of Applied Sciences]] (Microkatu, Kuopio Campus) for a Bachelor of Engineering in Information Technology, specializing in the Internet of Things (IoT).
 I deferred my enrolment for one year and began my semester in July 2022.

 Some key courses I have completed so far include: